wyattshapiro/nyc_311/README.md

   - Finally, I would add a Service Level Agreement to Airflow to make sure the data was prepared for the end users on an agreed upon schedule.
 This would help indicate if there were performance issues or if we needed to scale up the Airflow instance.

 - If the database needed to be accessed by 100+ people.
-  - ???
+  - If there are many users that need to access the database, I would want to optimize the most common queries running against Redshift.
+One way to do this is to specify sort_keys for these common queries, where each table's sort key would act like an index.
+This would result in query filters scanning data more efficiently.
+  - I could also change the distribution style on the Redshift nodes to accommodate JOIN heavy queries.
+If the dimension tables are small enough they should be broadcast to all nodes, as this makes JOINs more efficient since they don't need to traverse nodes to find the necessary data.
+  - For short running queries, I could turn to enabling short query acceleration (SQA) which would allow shorter queries to run ahead of those that take a long time.
+This way results are delivered more quickly to users.
-  - For non technical users, I would connect an instance of Apache Superset to create a more user friendly way to analyze the data.
+  - Also, for non technical users, I could connect an instance of Apache Superset to create a more user friendly way to analyze the data.
 This open source dashboard tool could be connected to Redshift and pre-programmed with relevant graphs to the end users.
+This could be especially helpful to create reusable dashboards for c-suite execs, managers, etc.